 2. Slow down the shutter speed

 The shutter speed setting determines how long the camera shutter stays open to take the photo.
 So for low light conditions you want to allow more light to reach the optical sensor, the right setting is to go for slower shutter speed.
 You should be aware that using this setting may result in getting a blurry photo because of camera shake.
-Do not worry, you can use a tripod and a remote shutter control to eliminate camera shake, If you do not have one, try using your camera timer.
+Do not worry, you can use a tripod and remote shutter control to eliminate camera shake, If you do not have one, try using your camera timer.

 Shots by Ehab Amin.